 They learn how to paint, sketch, sculpt, and even make prints and comics.
 Campers also learn about different art styles and the art of the world – drawing inspiration from different cultures or periods in history.

 There are sessions for kids ages 6 to 9 and 10 to 14.
 The cost is only a couple hundred dollars a week, and you can register for as many weeks as you like.
 If you’re already a PAFA member, you get added discounts.
-They provide a summer camp experience that you're child will never forget.
+They provide a summer camp experience and provide an in-depth look at visual arts that your child won’t never forget.